---Advertisement---

 Papaya Side Effects

-• Excess consumption may cause diarrhea
+• Excess intake may cause diarrhea

 • Unripe papaya may cause cramps